adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.io/assets/img/formation_flying.png" />
 </figure>

 Our team of 12 designed a multi-quadrotor demonstrator to simulate a multi-satellite space mission by ESA for the ESA ESTEC Open Day 2018.
-As Software Architect and Designer, I implemented the multi-camera positioning system to localize the drones in 6dof for accurate trajectory following and control.
+As Software Architect and Designer, I led the development of a multi-camera positioning system to localize two quadrotors in 6dof for accurate trajectory following and control.

 ### [Autonomous Drone Referee](http://cstwiki.wtb.tue.nl/index.php?title=Drone_Referee_-_MSD_2017/18)
 #### 2018 | Tech United, Eindhoven University of Technology